Submitty/submitty.github.io/_docs/developer/testing/index.md

 thing you are attempting to execute (e.g. `php vendor/bin/phpunit`).

-Use the sidebar for more detailed documentation for each type of test.
+Please use the sidebar menu for additional documentation for each type of test.